Following tickets, assets, resources, and people in Smart IT

 - You click the Unfollow icon on the ticket or resource profile that you are following.

-- You assign the ticket or resource to other Smart IT user, and click the Unfollow icon .
+- You assign the ticket or resource to another user, and click the Unfollow icon .